mianmaki/Arduino-sound-tracking-turret/README.md

 ### Accuracy

 The biggest problem with the turret is its inaccuracy.
-Due to sensor sensitivity mismatch, difficulty measuring arrival time difference, echoes, difficulty measuring sound intensity ratios and limitations of the KY-038 modules, the turret can sometimes find an approximately correct direction, but it's not reliable.
+Due to sensor sensitivity mismatch, difficulty measuring arrival time difference, echoes, difficulty measuring sound intensity ratios and limitations of the KY-038 modules, the turret has trouble with finding the right direction accurately.

+## Results

+The turret can sometimes find generally the right direction, but with a lot of deviation and some measurements are completely off.
+Sometimes there is also a measurement error, shown by the red LED lighting up, which is when something in the program goes wrong and nonsensical values are measured.

 ## What I learned